aspose-slides/Aspose.Slides-Products/slides/en/python-net/conversion/_index.md

 {{% /blocks/products/pf/feature-page-code  %}}
 {{% /blocks/products/pf/feature-page-section %}}
-{{< blocks/products/pf/feature-page-options pairs="ppt-to-pdf pptx-to-pdf ppsm-to-pdf potx-to-pdf ppsx-to-pdf pps-to-pdf pptm-to-pdf" >}}
+{{< blocks/products/pf/feature-page-options pairs="ppt-to-pdf pptx-to-pdf ppsm-to-pdf potx-to-pdf ppsx-to-pdf pps-to-pdf pptm-to-pdf ppt-to-word pptx-to-word svg-to-png" >}}

 {{% blocks/products/pf/feature-page-section  h2="Mircrosoft PowerPoint to HTML Conversion in Python" %}}
 When ever there is need to embed presentations within webpages, then there is need to convert slides to HTML.